Katie Britt: Fact-check of misleading sex trafficking story

-Reactions
+Reactions to her response

 Britt's speech received mixed reviews ranging from bewilderment to dismay, including from Republicans.
 Trump praised it and wrote, "Katie Britt was a GREAT contrast to an Angry, and obviously very Disturbed, 'President on his social media platform, Truth Social.
 Senator Mitch McConnell commended her speech saying: "I have zero criticism of her performance.
 I thought it was really outstanding."
 Former Trump aide Alyssa Farah Griffin called Britt's decision to deliver her speech from a kitchen "bizarre", and Democratic Representative Brendan Boyle criticized Britt's "overacting".
 New York magazine's Intelligencer described the speech as "lurid and banal" and delivered with a "broad range of over-the-top emotions"; The Independent wrote that journalists mocked it online as "dramatic", "creepy", and "insincere".
 Two days later, Saturday Night Live lampooned the response in what the Washington Post called a "stinging parody" in which Britt (portrayed by Scarlett Johansson) auditioned for the part of "Scary Mom".